ZhangirB121/Python2Ass1SE-2001ZhangirB/README.md

 <h2>Usage </h2>

 ```
 import pymysql
 ```

 <h2>Examples</h2>
-Firstly you should pass the registration and then log in to the system.
-After this, you can use this app.
-There are 3 functions: create task, delete task, update task.
+Firstly you should create superuser in the terminal, then login.
+Overall 3 functions available in the ToDoApp: create, update, delete.
+Also description, complete checkbox is placed.
+You can create more users and work further with the TaskList!